When Deep Learning Meets Polyhedral Theory: A Survey

 For example, the units of Convolutional Neural Networks~(CNNs or ConvNets) \citep{CNN} have local connectivity: only a subset of adjacent units defines the output of each unit in the next layer, and the same parameters are used to define the output of different units.
 In fact, multiple \emph{filters} of parameters can be applied to a set of adjacent units through the output of different units in the next layer.
 CNNs are often applied to identify and aggregate the same local features in different parts of a picture, and we can interpret them as a special case of feedforward networks.
 Another common variant, the Residual Network~(ResNet) \citep{He2016DeepRL}, includes \emph{skip connections} that directly connect units in nonadjacent layers.
 Those connections can be emulated by adding units passing their outputs through the intermediary layers.
-Hence, many of the results and applications discussed along the survey are relevant to other variants (e.g., LTU and maxout activations, or those other connectivity patterns), and we also provide references to more specific results and applications involving them.
+Hence, many of the results and applications discussed along the survey are relevant to other variants (e.g., LTU and maxout activations, or those other connectivity patterns); {we briefly discuss some of these variations} and provide references to more specific results and applications involving them.